khulyso/C-programme/README.md

 # C-programme

-practise of C languange programme
+practical useful example for basics of C language.